GabrielCalheiros/Generic_RPG_System/Rules/docs/8_combat.md

 **Types of Poison**

-Eidos features a variety of poisons, each with its own unique effects and methods of delivery:

 - *Contact Poison*: Applied to weapons or surfaces, contact poisons require physical contact to take effect, such as through a poisoned blade or a booby-trapped object.
 - *Ingested Poison*: Consumed through food or drink, ingested poisons target the digestive system, leading to nausea, vomiting, and systemic damage.
 - *Inhaled Poison*: Released as gas or vapor, inhaled poisons affect the respiratory system, causing coughing, difficulty breathing, and potentially lethal asphyxiation.
-Injected Poison: Delivered via puncture wounds, injected poisons are typically associated with venomous creatures, such as snakes or spiders, and can induce paralysis, organ failure, or death.
+- *Injected Poison*: Delivered via puncture wounds, injected poisons are typically associated with venomous creatures, such as snakes or spiders, and can induce paralysis, organ failure, or death.

 ### Instant Death and Recovery

 In some instances, the outcome of an attack can lead to instant death if the damage dealt is significant enough.
 Eidos doesn't shy away from the gravity of battle.
 For non-fatal injuries, a period of recovery follows.
 Players who emerge victorious or disengage from the conflict can recuperate over time.
 The aftermath of combat may leave scars or lingering effects, adding depth to your character's journey.

-## Recovery and Lasting Impact

 The aftermath of combat extends beyond the battlefield.
 Players who survive are left to recover from their wounds, with lasting scars as tokens of their trials.
 The scars serve as reminders of battles fought, adding layers of realism and immersion to the world of Eidos.
 As you continue your exploration of this system, embrace the intricate interplay of choice, strategy, and chance that defines Eidos' unique combat and conflict resolution mechanics.